instagibbs/Autobahn-SW/README.md

 Autobahn-SW
 ===============
 This repo contains an AutobahnAndroid with SecuredWebSockets implementation.
-It allows to perform RPC and Push-Subscribe Wamp requests over a secured connection (wss protocol)
+It allows to perform RPC and Publish-Subscribe Wamp requests over a secured connection (wss protocol)

 It is based on: